vnsavitri/palmier-pro/README.md

 2. Want to connect video editor to your Claude (free)
 3. Want to create generative AI footage

+**Do you have feature parity with Adobe Premiere Pro or CapCut?**

+Not yet.
+This is still a very early product with a small team behind it, but we are pushing it to get better every day.
+To give you a clear list:

+What we don't have yet:

+1. Effects
+2. Transitions
+3. Color grading
+3. Masking
+4. Graphics

+We launched it because it was enough for us to make professional AI videos.
+We acknowledge that without AI features, this is quite a bare-bone video editor.
+That's why we decided to open source it and release the video editor for free, because we want to improve the product with the community.

 **What's the difference between MCP server and the in-app chat?**

 They share the same prompt and tools.
 The MCP server is free to use for your MCP clients, and the in-app chat requires either BYOK or subscription.
 The differences are mostly the UX.